CyberMiles/blog/content/post/20190607-giveaway4-en.md

 Now it is time to announce the fourth giveaway on the 4th day of the celebration campaign!
 A DeveloperWeek New York Open pass each for three lucky  winners.
 DeveloperWeek New York (June 17-20, Brooklyn Expo Center) is the East Coast’s largest developer conference & expo with tracks covering Containers, Kubernetes, Microservices, AI dev, JavaScript, Blockchain, and more.

-Dr.Michael Yuan, CyberMiles' Chief Scientist, will give a tech talk on blockchain DApp development during the conference in DeveloperWeek New York.
-Michael kindly sponsors the lucky draw with 3 OPEN passes to the conference ($150 USD each).
+Dr.Michael Yuan, CyberMiles' Chief Scientist, will give a tech talk on blockchain DApp development during the conference at DeveloperWeek New York.
+Michael kindly sponsors our 4th lucky draw with 3 OPEN passes to the conference ($150 USD each).
 The giveaway also entitles you to apply a $150 discount when purchasing a PRO or EXEC pass.

 We gladly welcome you to join us at the DeveloperWeek New York and discuss with us about DApp development!